-The Transportation Board consists of 18 members, including the Secretary of Transportation of the Commonwealth, the Commissioner of Highways, the Director of the Department of Rail and Public Transportation, the Executive Director of the Virginia Port Authority and fourteen citizen members from various areas of the Commonwealth appointed by the Governor, subject to confirmation by the General Assembly.
+The Transportation Board consists of 17 members, including the Secretary of Transportation of the Commonwealth, the Commissioner of Highways, the Director of the Department of Rail and Public Transportation, and fourteen citizen members from various areas of the Commonwealth appointed by the Governor, subject to confirmation by the General Assembly.
 One member is chosen from each of the Commonwealth's nine highway construction districts, three members are selected as urban at-large members and two members are selected as rural at-large members.
 In addition to representing rural and urban transportation needs, the at-large members represent the interests of seaport, airport, railway and mass transit users.
 The Chairman of the Transportation Board is the Secretary of Transportation.
-Only the fourteen citizen members of the Transportation Board have voting privileges, except that the Chairman has voting privileges in the event of a tie and when the Vice Chairman is presiding in the absence of the Chairman.
+Only the fourteen citizen members of the Transportation Board have voting privileges, except that the Chairman has voting privileges in the event of a tie and the Vice Chairman has voting privileges in the event of a tie when the Vice Chairman is presiding in the absence of the Chairman.